 Traditional calibration of VLBI fringe amplitudes for continuum sources requires knowing the on-source system temperature in Jy (SEFD; Moran & Dhawan 1995).
-System temperatures in degrees K ( $T{\rm sys}$ ) are measured "frequently" in each BB channel during observations with VLBA antennas; "frequent" means at least once per observation or once every 2 minutes, whichever is shortest.
-These $T{\rm sys}$ values are currently delivered to VLBA users in machine readable files that can be read by fringe amplitude calibration programs such as ANCAL or ANTAB in the NRAO Astronomical Image

-Processing System (AIPS) or CAL in the Caltech VLBI Analysis Programs; see Section 21.
-The parameters and file style expected by these programs are documented in their respective help files.
+System temperatures in degrees K ( $T{\rm sys}$ ) are measured "frequently" in each BB channel during observations with VLBA antennas; "frequently" means at least once per observation or once every 2 minutes, whichever is shorter.
+These $T{\rm sys}$ values are required by fringe amplitude calibration programs such as ANTAB/APCAL in the NRAO Astronomical Image Processing System (AIPS) or CAL in the Caltech VLBI Analysis Programs; see Section 21.
 Such programs can be used to convert from $T{\rm sys}$ to SEFD by dividing by the VLBA antenna zenith gains in K Jy-1 provided by VLBA operations, based upon regular monitoring of all receiver and feed combinations.
-Anonymous FTP can be used to access these VLBA zenith gains; consult file "vlba\gains.key" in directory "pub" on host "ftp.aoc.nrao.edu" (146.88.1.103).
-For projects processed on the VLBA correlator, such amplitude calibration data will eventually be delivered directly as tables in the FITS files archived and distributed by NRAO.
-Single-antenna spectra can be used to do amplitude calibration of spectral line projects (see Section 17).
+For programs processed on the VLBA correlator after about 1999 April 1, $T{\rm sys}$ and gain values for VLBA antennas will be delivered in TY and GC tables, respectively, in the FITS files archived and distributed by NRAO (Ulvestad 1999a).
+Single-antenna spectra can be used to do amplitude calibration of spectral line programs (see Section 17).

 Post-observing amplitude adjustments might be necessary for an antenna's position dependent gain (the "gain curve") and for the atmospheric opacity above an antenna (Moran & Dhawan 1995).
-File "vlba\gains.key", described above, contains gain curves for VLBA antennas.
+The GC table described above contains gain curves for VLBA antennas.
 A scheme for doing opacity adjustments is desribed by Leppänen (1993).
-Such adjustments can be made with AIPS task APCAL.
+Such adjustments can be made with AIPS task APCAL if VLBA weather data are available.
+For programs processed on the VLBA correlator after about 1999 April 1, VLBA weather data will be delivered in a WX table in the FITS files archived and distributed by NRAO (Ulvestad 1999a).